 LinkedIn catches so much unfair shade.

 I take that back…it was 99% deserved until the platform started to understand that it doesn’t need to be Facebook with fewer memes.
-Basically, LinkedIn is finally starting to figure out what makes it stand out, and you as a freelancer can’t afford to miss out on what it has to offer.
+Basically, LinkedIn is finally starting to figure out what makes it stand out.
+You as a freelancer can’t afford to miss out on what it has to offer.

 - The people who hire you are there and searching